-Google’s first foray into the world of streaming devices, the Chromecast was a complete knockout when it debuted in 2013.
-Since then, Google has continued to update its streaming device for the future, including with a speedier, puck-shaped iteration of its original streaming stick and an audio-only version, as well as the Chromecast Ultra for 4K Ultra HD support.
-Whichever version you use, the Chromecast remains just as convenient as ever, providing you with a simple way to cast your favorite TV shows, music, and movies from a mobile device or computer to the big screen (or speaker) of your choice.
+Serving as Google’s first foray into streaming devices, the Chromecast was a complete knockout when it debuted in 2013.
+Since then, Google has continued to update its streaming device, including the latest, incrementally updated third-generation HD Chromecast, an audio-only version, as well as the Chromecast Ultra with 4K Ultra HD and HDR support.
+Whichever version you use, the Chromecast remains as convenient as ever, providing a simple way to cast your favorite TV shows, music, and movies from a mobile device or computer to the big screen (or speaker) of your choice.

-While Chromecast’s popularity has spread far and wide, those who have yet to be initiated into its world may still have a lot of questions about how Chromecast works and what it can do.
-We cover all of that below, along with some very handy apps you’ll want in your arsenal, so follow along to get your Chromecast on.
+While Chromecast’s popularity has spread far and wide, those who have yet to be initiated may still have a lot of questions about how Chromecast works and what it can do.
+We cover all of that below, along with some very handy apps you’ll want in your arsenal.
+So, follow along to get your Chromecast on.

 What is Chromecast and how does it work?